kraftjs/url-shortener/README.md

 # shortURL
 Are you looking for a URL shortening service that probably won't yield a shorter URL?
 What about one that deletes its records after 24 hours of inactivity?
 Does this dream website also require a header photo with a cat?

-If this sounds like you, then [shortURL](https://kraftjs-url-shortener.herokuapp.com/) is exactly what you need!
+If this sounds like you, then ~~[shortURL](https://kraftjs-url-shortener.herokuapp.com/)~~(edit: unfortunately, Heroku removed their free hosting tier so this link no longer works) is exactly what you need!
 Check it out!
 (Love of cats is purely optional.)

 ### Features: